 Demographic Disparities in Stroke Care

-Our lab observed that substantial variation in access to certified stroke treatment centers disproportionately affects rural, elderly, American Indian, and uninsured groups of people.
-I created a series of programs for visualizing graph networks, crunching demographic data, simulating clinical populations, and reproducing analyses for more than 80,000 census tracts.
+Our team observed that substantial variation in access to certified stroke treatment centers disproportionately affects rural, elderly, American Indian, and uninsured groups of people.
+I created a series of programs for traversing graph networks, crunching demographic data, simulating clinical populations, and reproducing analyses for more than 80,000 census tracts.

 St. Louis, Divided